When do kittens start eating solids? Top tips on weaning kittens off milk

 At Untamed, we strive to provide every kitten with the highest quality nutrition, from kittenhood to their golden years.
 Our high-protein meals contain no nasty extras to ensure your kitty thrives.
 Once your kitten is done growing, Untamed will help you keep their weight under control throughout their life.

 We created Untamed because we care for cats just like you do.
-To help you ensure your feline companion lives their best life, we created cat food recipes that are:
+To help you ensure your feline companion lives their best life, we created tailor-made cat food recipes that are:

 - Vet-formulated—We created food that meets all of your furry friend’s nutritional needs, according to experts